sensu/sensu-docs-legacy/source/docs/0.22/clients.md

 ### What is a client subscription?

-Sensu's use of the pubsub pattern of communication allows for automated registration & de-registration of ephemeral systems.
+Sensu's use of the [publish/subscribe pattern of communication][pubsub] allows for automated registration & de-registration of ephemeral systems.
 At the core of this model are Sensu client `subscriptions`.

 Each Sensu client has a defined set of subscriptions, a list of roles and/or responsibilities assigned to the system (e.g. a webserver, database, etc).
 These